ppmdo/airliner/README.md

         initial day to lookup

   -to string
-        3 letter upercase code for the city flying to.
+        3 letter uppercase code for the city flying to.
 ```